gunningpwner/quadsim/README.md

 # Overview
 [Insert cool name here] is a bare bones flight control software that I wrote from scratch as a platform to prototype and experiment with guidance and controls algorithms.
-Hardware related stuff is in the firmware folder Currently unfinished SITL using Gazebo is in gazebo folder Flight Algorithms are in libs/flight_controller
+Hardware related stuff is in the firmware folder.
+Currently unfinished SITL using Gazebo is in gazebo folder.
+Flight Algorithms are in libs/flight_controller.

 # Components
 The firmware currently only supports the components and sensors I've used to build my quadcopter.
 It will probably work with others but has only been tested with the below: